LispCookbook/cl-cookbook/editor-support.md

 lookup, cross-references, and so on.
 It works with many implementations.

 [Portacle](https://shinmera.github.io/portacle/) is a portable and multi-platform Common Lisp environment.
-It ships Emacs25, SBCL, Quicklisp, SLIME and Git.
+It ships Emacs, SBCL, Quicklisp, SLIME and Git.

 <img src="assets/portacle.png"